San Francisco Discrimination Lawyer

 What Is Workplace Discrimination?

 No workplace is free of conflict.
 In any job, there will likely be personality clashes and differences of opinion.
 Both supervisors and coworkers can cause unfair situations to arise.
 Your supervisor may be controlling, which makes it difficult to produce work that is up to their standards.
 A coworker may talk loudly and distract you from completing your work.
-These things are frustrating and can affect your efficiency, but they are not discrimination.
-Workplace discrimination happens when an employee is intentionally targeted or mistreated because of a certain characteristic, such as their gender identity or their age.

 What Is a Protected Characteristic?